How to watch the Geminid meteor shower, the year's strongest shooting-star show, as it heats up now

 I'm hoping to put together a Geminid glamour gallery this year.
 If you've got astrophotography chops and manage to catch some great meteor shots, please share them with me on Twitter or Instagram @EricCMack.

-Discuss: Geminid meteor shower, one of the year's best, heats up: How to watch
+Discuss: How to watch the 2020 Geminid meteor shower, one of the year's best

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.